 Perfect for a relaxing Sunday lunch or dinner.
-Nicely accompanied by a simple coleslaw, if you really want to exert yourself!
+Nice accompanied by a simple coleslaw, if you really want to exert yourself!

 How long will it take?